CyberAnode/website-hugoplate/content/english/blog/OpSys.md

 website: "https://opsys.com.au/"
 address: "83 Sturt Street Adelaide"
 image: "images/company_logos/OpSys.png"
 summary: "Established in 2016 as a leader in sovereign cyber security, OpSys Australia is dedicated to Australian-led innovation in digital security.
-Our team, operating across Australia, New Zealand, and Singapore, specializes in advanced cyber security solutions, protecting businesses from emerging threats within a sovereign framework.
+Our team, operating across Australia, New Zealand, and Singapore, specialises in advanced cyber security solutions, protecting businesses from emerging threats within a sovereign framework.
 We are committed to developing cutting-edge security strategies and technologies, ensuring robust protection against evolving cyber challenges."
 ---
 ## Who we are